 If problems escalate, your child might run into more problems with disciplinary action at school or run-ins with the law.
 Being arrested for drug and alcohol charges can land them in juvenile detention which can have further academic, social, and personal consequences.

-If any of these behaviors sound familiar, ask for professional help from Higher Grounds Management serving Orange County and South Bay.
+If any of these behaviors sound familiar, ask for the professional help from Higher Grounds Management serving Orange County and South Bay.

 It’s normal for teenagers and young adults to make mistakes and struggle with some issues that come with growing up.
 But if you notice some signs that things are more serious, it is never too early to intervene.
 With the help of an expert at Higher Grounds Management, you can get to the root of your child’s issues quicker and address things before they escalate.